Mtxity/MtxUtil/CONTRIBUTING.md

   9. general purpose `private` methods

 Notes:
+  * `public` methods should generally be placed on the top half of classes, and `private` methods should reside in the bottom half.
+    * It is ok to mark `private` methods as `protected` in order to individually unit test them
   * Classes should not contain any `static` methods unless the class is a utility class, marked by having a private constructor.
   * `private` methods that are directly used by one or more `public` methods for a single purpose may go under that method instead of at the bottom section.
   * `public` methods that extend on the functionality of an overridden method (by overloading it, for example) may go under that method instead of in the public method section.